buds-lab/2019Cisbat-Cozie-Paper/README.md

 ### Outlook
 - this method allows for large complex data studies to be carried out
 - Spacematch will be launched in full

+## Reproducibility
+In an effort to provide reproducible results, the `Data` folder includes the Python code and anonymized participant data for reproducing the graphics of this paper